Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Introduction

 \section{Introduction}

-Information presentations (e.g., presentation slides, business reports, advertising posters) are widely used in daily life as an essential medium of visual communication.
+Information presentations (e.g., presentation slides, business reports, and advertising posters) are widely used in daily life as an essential medium of visual communication.
 In an information presentation, the \textbf{layout} refers to the 2D spatial structure which is determined by the sizes and positions of the visual elements~\cite{lok2001survey}.
 To ensure effective message delivery, the layout is usually arranged by a set of design guidelines or principles.
 For example, Williams Robin provided practical design guidelines (e.g., proximity, alignment, repetition, and contrast) to suggest the layout when creating an information presentation~\cite{williams2015non}.
 More theoretically, the Gestalt laws provide the fundamental theory to explain the mechanisms of how human beings perceive and understand visual information~\cite{desolneux2004gestalt}.
 In a word, a well-designed layout structure enables the quick and easy perception of the information~\cite{wright1999psychology, rosenholtz2009intuitive}.

-Hierarchical grouping is a popular approach to explain the perceptual structure of the layout, which is commonly used in professional graphic design tools (see Fig~\ref{fig:example} for an example).
-Here, a \textbf{group} is defined as a set of related visual elements that are associated together, and the \textbf{hierarchical grouping} is the collection of groups that are organized in a hierarchical structure.
+Hierarchical grouping is a popular approach to explaining the perceptual structure of the layout, which is commonly used in professional graphic design tools (see Fig.~\ref{fig:example} for an example).
+Here, a \textbf{group} is defined as a set of related visual elements that are associated with each other, and the \textbf{hierarchical grouping} is the collection of groups that are organized in a hierarchical structure.
 A proper hierarchical grouping can benefit many downstream use cases in visual design.
-A primary and direct use case is assisting graphic design: if the visual elements of an information presentation are grouped into a meaningful hierarchical structure, users can conveniently move/resize/rotate/transform/delete a group of related elements.
+A primary and direct use case is assisting users in designing information presentations easier: if the visual elements of an information presentation are grouped into a meaningful hierarchical structure, users can conveniently move/resize/rotate/transform/delete a group of related elements.
 It can also help to apply animation effects to the elements~\cite{wang2021animated}.
 Furthermore, other potential use cases that rely on understanding the grouping structure include design assessment~\cite{xu2014voyant}, visual search~\cite{hornof2001visual}, information extraction~\cite{poco2017reverse}, information seeking~\cite{hoque2019searching}, and design space exploration~\cite{lu2020exploring}.